 Easter Lake Park & Mark C. Ackelson Trail

 A beautiful 165-acre lake is the centerpiece of this 468+ acre park in southeastern Des Moines.
 Anglers love this lake filled with catfish, bluegill, largemouth bass, crappie, and walleye.
-A swimming beach and accessible fishing pier are also available on the lake’s north side.
 Surrounding the lake, visitors enjoy a 4-mile paved trail, nature trails, picnicking, playgrounds, and viewing Polk County’s last remaining covered bridge.

 Easter Lake Park's recreational facilities include:

-The 4-mile Mark C. Ackelson Trail winding around Easter Lake provides an ideal place for outdoor recreation and scenic views for park visitors.
-Cycling, skating and hiking opportunities along the trail lie adjacent to playground equipment, fishing complete with an accessible pier, boat ramp and several picnic areas.
+The four-mile Mark C. Ackelson Trail winding around Easter Lake provides an ideal place for outdoor recreation and scenic views for park visitors.
+Cycling, skating and hiking opportunities along the trail lie adjacent to playground equipment, fishing piers, boat ramps, and several picnic areas.
 The trail rides through Owen's Covered Bridge on the southern lake shore, Polk County's only covered bridge.
-Parking and trail access is available from any of the shelters and parking lots located throughout Easter Lake Park as well as at the beach.
+Parking and trail access is available from any of the shelters and parking lots located throughout Easter Lake Park.
 The north side of the trail is accessible from Ewing Park.

-The trail's namesake, Mark C. Ackelson, served as president of the Iowa Natural Heritage Foundation for 18 years as well as provided leadership in several conservation coalitions and alliances.
-Ackelson's devoted passion for land, water and wildlife served in helping the INHF to protect and restore 145,000 acres of Iowa's natural areas in addition to providing hundreds of miles of trails in an effort to support local trail-side communities and get Iowans outdoors.
+The trail's namesake, Mark C. Ackelson, served as president of the Iowa Natural Heritage Foundation (INHF) for 18 years, as well as provided leadership in several conservation coalitions and alliances.
+Ackelson's passion for land, water and wildlife lead INHF to protect and restore 145,000 acres of Iowa's natural areas.
+Under his guidance INHF also provided hundreds of miles of trails which supported local trail-side communities and ushered Iowans outdoors.

 Mark C Ackelson Trail : 4.1 Miles | Difficulty: Easy